boisgera/MEDIANE/README.md

 **Try Jupyter!** is nice to get started but has many limitations (to begin with, when too many people are using it, you won't be able to start it!).
-If you get serious about the notebook things, consider the following options:
+If you get serious about theis notebook thing, consider the following options:

   - [Install the Jupyter Notebook] on your computer.